sproket/goldchest/getting-started.md

 ## Starting a game

 Once the game starts you can create some characters.
-I don't have any limit on how many characters you can add to your party, but I've been usually playing with 4.
+You may have up to 9 characters in your party, but you might want less than that since you can recruit NPC characters when visiting taverns.

 Once you begin you'll find yourself in the wilderness.
 There's a sign nearby where an old man says something.
 If you head south you'll find the town.
 While at level 0 you won't get any